An essential guide with best practices

 Carefully review the SaaS provider’s data security and privacy agreements to ensure compliance with your data requirements, including GDPR.

-Non-compliance is a risk that is very consequential between security and SaaS.
-When you have a SaaS contract, your data is often hosted in a third-party cloud.
-During your SaaS cloud contract negotiation, you need to make sure that your data is protected.
-This includes the security and privacy of your and your customers’ data.
+Non-compliance is a risk that plays a highly consequential role between SaaS and security.
+If you have a SaaS contract, this generally implies that your data is hosted in a third-party cloud environment.
+During your SaaS contract negotiation, you need to make sure that your data is and will remain fully protected.
+This includes the security and privacy of both your data and your customers’ data.

-Ideally, you want to involve your security team during the SaaS cloud contract negotiation process.
-Your security team might look at the POC to see how secure the connections between your system and theirs are.
-Or they might perform penetration tests to approve the kind of data that will be hosted by the SaaS provider.
+Ideally, you should involve your security team during the SaaS contract negotiation process.
+The security team might look at the POC to see how secure the connections between your system and theirs are; or they might perform penetration tests to approve the kind of data that will be hosted by the SaaS provider.

 07 | Liability of SaaS Subcontractors

-As part of your SaaS contract negotiation, establish and define that your SaaS provider accepts responsibility for their subcontractors.
+As part of your SaaS contract negotiation, establish and define that your SaaS provider will accept responsibility for their subcontractors.

 Anyone running a SaaS environment may have subcontractors.
-These third-party people or companies might analyze and host data, or provide support on infrastructure.
+These third-party people or companies might analyze and host data, or provide support for cloud infrastructure.

-You need to specify all SaaS contract terms and security definitions on behalf of your SaaS provider in your SaaS contract.
+In your SaaS contract, you will need to specify all SaaS contract terms and security definitions on behalf of your SaaS provider.
 Ask your SaaS contract attorney to make sure the subcontractors will respect the same requirements, and that you can hold your SaaS provider liable for their subcontractors’ actions and errors.
 This is especially important for data privacy and data security, and in respect to government regulations like GDPR.

 Examples